Chapter Three: An Alternative Offer

 "What the fuck do you want, Whistler?"
 Buffy demanded, deep anger showing in her voice.
 She couldn't believe the bastard had shown up so soon after the explosion.

 "Fine."
 Walking past him, she opened the door and walked through.
 She didn't invite him in, but left it for him to enter if he could.
 Whistler stepped in behind her, looking around.
-The house appeared empty, and curiously lifeless, as if it too, were missing those who had died.
+The house appeared empty, and curiously lifeless, as if it too, were missing the dead.

 "Slayer...
 Buffy, I have a message from the Powers That Be for you.
 But first, I wanted to say how sorry I am about what happened to your loved ones.
-I am so sorry that you are hurting."
+I feel... regret that you are hurting so badly."
 Whistler's voice was gentle, his eyes filled with compassion.
 Buffy met his eyes briefly, before looking away.
 The last thing she needed was to start crying again.
 Especially when facing Whistler.
 Knowing that whatever he wanted wouldn't be good.
 It was unlikely she would enjoy hearing the message he bore.

 Controlling her tears with great effort, she replied, "Thanks for that at least.
 But if you were truly sorry, you would turn around and leave.
 I'm so not in the mood for you and your bosses right now.
 I've just come from seeing Faith.
 She's dead.
 I don't know if I can take any more bad news."

 "Just spill.
 Then go crawl back under your rock."
 Buffy was beginning to come back to life.
 Anger was replacing the emptiness and lethargy within her.
 Goddamn Whistler.
 He only seemed to show up in times of disaster, of personal tragedy.
-The last time was when she sent Angel to hell, her mother had kicked her out, she was wanted for murder, and her friends were all injured through her negligence.
+The last time was when she'd sent Angel to hell, her mother had kicked her out, she was wanted for murder, and her friends were all injured through her negligence.
 This time, everyone was dead.
 Next time, the world would probably be ending.
-Blinking back tears, she forced herself to listen to the demon.
+Or ended.
+Blinking back tears, it took everything she had left to force herself to listen to the demon.

-"The world is facing a danger in the near future different than anything it has faced in millenia.
-About five millenia in fact.
+"The world is facing a danger in the near future different than anything it has faced in millennia.
+About five millennia in fact.
 An artifact has been uncovered, one that should have stayed hidden.
-And it is in the control of the United States military.
+And it is under the control of the United States military.
 The Air Force to be exact.
 The artifact is called the Chappa'ai or Stargate if you prefer.
 It is a device that allows for travel between worlds.
 It was created by an ancient race that has since ascended.
 They were of an age with the Powers and have worked together before-"

-Buffy interrupted him.
-"What does that have to do with the here and now?
+Buffy interrupted him, her voice cold and abrupt, "What does that have to do with the here and now?
 Get to the point."

 "So the Powers want to Glenda me to wherever this gate thingamajig is, so that I can save the world again?
 Is that the jist?"

 "Not exactly.
 The Powers don't interfere.
 Even my coming here to give you this information was mulled over for two weeks before they decided.
 They would never use mystical means to interfere.
-So THEY won't be sending you anywhere."
+So they won't be sending you anywhere."
 Whistler was hedging.
 He really was not looking forward to explaining the next part.
-The Slayer was not gong to be happy.
+The Slayer was not going to be happy.

 "So, if they don't want to magically send me to where this gate thingy is, how do they expect me to get there?
 Drive Mom's jeep?"
 Buffy tried to keep the bitterness from her tone.
 But it was just like the Powers to want her to do something, while having no intentions of helping.

 "No. That wouldn't work anyway.
 You can't drive to a top-secret base near Colorado Springs, Colorado.
-Besides, the events that are the most problematic are not coming for nearly five years by the most recent estimates.
+Besides, the events that are the most problematic are not coming for nearly five years according to the most exigent prophecies.
 To be in a position to help, you must start now.
 You must start at the bottom."
 Whistler watched Buffy's eyes widening in horror as she began to comprehend what he was saying.
-He continued, "You must enter the military.
+His voice low and urgent, he continued, "You must enter the military.
 You must excel at being a soldier.
 You must be promoted to where you will be needed.
 Only then will you be able to stave off the coming disaster."

-"You... you... you..."
-Buffy stammered.
+"Y-y-you," Buffy stammered.
 She felt like she had just been sucker punched.
 The Powers wanted her to be all G.I.
 Jane?
 That was so not her.
-She was Dolce & Gabbana, not olive drab fatigues.
+She was Dolce and Gabbana, not olive drab fatigues.

 "Not the Army.
 The Air Force.
 And not join directly.
 Instead, enter the Air Force Academy.
 After graduation, you will be a commissioned officer.
-With your abilities, you should shine enough to have your pick of assignments, including with the Stargate, which is located not far from the academy, in Cheyenne Mountain.
+With your abilities, you should shine enough to have your pick of assignments, including Stargate Command, which is located not far from the academy, in Cheyenne Mountain.
 The Powers can probably give that a small nudge, if necessary.
 However, you will have to do the work to make it happen."
 Whistler's voice was calm and persuasive.
-He really hoped Buffy accepted.
+He really hoped Buffy willingly accepted.
 The alternative was disastrous and would only push her further away from them.

 "I didn't apply to the Air Force Academy.
 Even I know that you can't just waltz in at the last minute.
 There are no more open slots this late.
 And you need the sponsorship of a congress-type person.
 Unless the Powers were lying about interfering, I don't see how I can get in."
 Buffy felt her argument trumped Whistler's.
 Thank God.
 She didn't really want to stay in Sunnydale.
 Too many memories.
 But heading to wherever the Air Force Academy was located was not in her plans either.